MaryamSeyidova/MaryamSeyidova/README.md

 Senior Designer creating unique, engaging designs across platforms.
 Experienced in Adobe Creative Suite (Photoshop, Illustrator, InDesign, Lightroom, Premiere Pro, After Effects), Figma, Sketch and Jitter.
 Proficient in front-end development with HTML, CSS, and JavaScript using Visual Studio Code and Git.
-Strong communicator with experience collaborating directly with clients to deliver high- quality, customized solutions (Intern @ Axe Digital Group and Freelance).
+Strong communicator with experience collaborating directly with clients to deliver high-quality, customized solutions (Intern @ Axe Digital Group and Freelance).
 Ready to use fresh ideas to take on any challenge presented!